equalframework/equal-doc/docs/advanced/ci-cd.md

 In this section we'll focus on the main role of docker: setting up a **replicable environment** for your project (with eQual)

-[Docker](https://www.docker.com/get-started) is a very complete tool and could very well have its own dedicated page.
-It works similarly to a virtual machine (VM), the big difference is that it isolates every service into separate containers, thus ensuring you only use the ressources needed and nothing more

-While it can feel less intuitive than a VM, Docker provides unrivalled performances plus the possibility to easily connect to the outside world

-Below we'll give a specific example to use docker with eQual, if you're looking for more general informations please read the [getting started with docker](https://docs.docker.com/get-started/) guide
+Below we'll give a specific example to use eQual with Docker, if you're looking for more general informations please read the [getting started with docker](https://docs.docker.com/get-started/) guide

 ### Setup